MeteoSwiss/c4dl-lightningdl/README.md

 # Downloading data

-The dataset can be found at the following Zenodo repository: LINK TO BE ADDED
+The dataset can be found at the following Zenodo repository: https://doi.org/10.5281/zenodo.6325370

 Download the NetCDF file.
 You can place it in the `data` directory but elsewhere on the disk works too.